jwidess/student-budget-calculator/README.md

 - All data automatically saved to browser localStorage
 - No account needed, no server required, run entirely in your browser
 - Reset to defaults with one click

+## Usage Tips
+### DO NOT RELY ON FOR ACTUAL BUDGETING DECISIONS WITHOUT DOUBLE-CHECKING PROJECTIONS.
+THIS IS A WIP AND WILL CONTAIN BUGS.

+1. **Use the Templates**: Start with one of the templates to see how everything works (Button in top-right corner)
+2. **Start Simple**: Begin with just your initial balance and one income source
+3. **Add Expenses Gradually**: Start with big recurring costs (rent, utilities), then fill in details
+4. **Use Drag Handles**: Reorder items by grabbing the grip icon (⋮⋮) on the left of each card
+5. **Multiple Sections Open**: Click any section header to expand/collapse
+6. **Projection Length**: Adjust how many months ahead to calculate (3-24 months)
+7. **Watch the Warning Banner**: The header shows an alert if your balance will go negative or if dates are invalid
+8. **Reset Anytime**: Use the reset button in the top-right to restore default values

 ## How It Works